Manage your expectations

 Establishing a realistic budget to realise your dreams

 Establishing a realistic budget at an early stage is one of the keys to successfully building your own home.
 In this section we cover the cost of building but excludes the cost of land.
 There are a number of factors that ultimately determine what it will cost to build a new home.

 Location: Labour rates vary around the country.
-For example the south of England and Greater London are known as areas where labour rates are higher than the national average but there are also labour ‘hotspots’ in other parts of the country.
-Building in a Conservation Area may also impact on your build costs.
+For example the south of England and Greater London are well known as areas where labour rates are high.

 Size of dwelling: It may seem an obvious point but the larger the dwelling, the more labour, materials and plant you will need.
-Also small properties are proportionately more expensive to build as they have little or no economy of scale.
+Small properties are proportionately more expensive to build as they have little or no economies of scale.
 Bungalows are usually more expensive to build because they have proportionately more high cost elements such as roofs and foundations.

 Complexity of design: The more complex the design, the more expensive it will be to build.
 Architectural/design features and ‘wow’ factors add to cost.
 Also external features such as porches, balconies and covered walkways are not generally classed as habitable space but can add significantly to the cost to your project.